Steve-Fenton/astro-accelerator/src/pages/features/sharing.md

 ## Styling share items

-As a minimum, you should ensure the sharable elements appear clickable.
+As a minimum, you should ensure the shareable elements appear clickable.